wgiddens/charts/stable/sentry/README.md

 It also optionally packages the [PostgreSQL](https://github.com/kubernetes/charts/tree/master/stable/postgresql) and [Redis](https://github.com/kubernetes/charts/tree/master/stable/redis) which are required for Sentry.

-To disable packaged PostgreSQL just set `postgresql.enabled` to `false` and set `postgresql.postgresHost`.

 ## Prerequisites

 - Kubernetes 1.4+ with Beta APIs enabled